rieckpil/progmot/content/post/writing-a-book-remotely.md

 This way of working felt way more convenient than using a PDF reader, making comments and annotations to the file, and then sending it over to the owner of the changes.

-After the review is completed by both other co-authors (six eye principle), we integrated the change into the `preview` branch to collect multiple chapters for the next release.
-Once every two month or so we then created the next work in progress release by merging the changes to the `main` branch.
+After the review was completed by both co-authors (six eye principle), we integrated the change into the `preview` branch to collect multiple chapters for the next release.
+Once every two months or so, we created the next work in progress release by merging the changes to the `main` branch.

-All that's left to do is click the release button inside Leanpub to build a new digital version of our eBook.
-Theoretically, we can even automate this and publish a new release on each commit for the `main` branch.
+All that's left is to click the release button inside Leanpub to build a new digital version of our eBook.
+Theoretically, we can even automate this and publish a new release for the `main` branch on each commit.

 ## Getting the First Readers aka.
 Early Feedback 📖